Sebelino/battle-of-jerusalem/README.md

 Simple action game in 3D isomorphic perspective.
 We did this as our upper secondary school project in 2009-2010.

 The game is a bit messy and largely incomplete, but I am still rather proud of it.
+I wrote 99 % of the code myself, using no gaming libraries or anything.
+The game engine, while a bit buggy and resource-heavy, actually allows for creating some very customized terrains.

 Usage
 =====